Your cart is empty.

 Where do we eat?

-The designated lunch space for school groups is the Community Room and the Canyon Lobby.
-It is located on Level 2 right by the group entrance and near the Café.
-We recommend that you leave the galleries a few minutes early in order to arrive at the Community Room on time for lunch.
+The designated lunch spaces for school groups are the Community Room and the Canyon Lobby.
+The Community Room is located by the group entrance, and the Canyon Lobby is located by the gift shop.
+We recommend that you leave the galleries a few minutes early in order to arrive at your designated lunch area on time.

 School groups can only eat in the designated spaces they are assigned.
 Students are not permitted to eat outside on museum grounds.